Calgary 2024

 Discussion led by: Bill Whitelaw, Managing Director, Strategy and Sustainability, geoLOGIC systems

-3:20 pm Panel discussion: The politics of energy Energy security determines a nations productivity, impact’s its industrial capabilities, determines wealth and support’s social programs, and ultimately impacts food supply and price stability.
+3:15 pm Panel discussion: The politics of energy security and technologies Energy security determines a nations productivity, impact’s its industrial capabilities, determines wealth and support’s social programs, and ultimately impacts food supply and price stability.
 The wealth of a nation is measured, and determined, by access to affordable and plentiful energy.
 The war in Ukraine has been a wake-up call to western nations regarding the potential impacts and consequences of not preparing for the geopolitics of energy security – an area where Canada can potentially play a leading role.
 Technologies such as energy storage, CCUS, hydrogen and SMRs have the potential to reshape energy ecosystems.
 These technologies are not only subject to the forces of commercial viability.
 They can be either advanced or held back depending on the political environment and which technologies are prioritized and how.
 This panel will examine both domestic and international implications of energy security, how we can develop realistic expectations about new technologies and their implementation, and Canada’s role in this new paradigm shift.

 • Dan Balaban, President and CEO, Greengate Power